wpsadi/CODE-SPACE/DBMS/MySQL/command in MySQL.md

 offset <number> - it tell from which count we have to should show result; -> used to create pagination

 update <attribute> - used to update attribute itself;

+delete - to delete an entry from table

+while creating table we can do auto increment